Performing arts, visual arts and communication arts all in one school. Get ready to make an impact in the world.

 If you apply using Early Action/Early Decision I and receive a "deferred" letter, you will receive a followup decision letter after the SMU Office of Undergraduate Admission has reviewed the results of your audition or portfolio.

 Find out more about admissions, auditions and portfolio requirements for:

-The Advertising, Art History, Communication Studies, Creative Computation, Journalism and Film and Media Arts B.A. programs are not dual-admission programs.
+The Advertising, Art History, Corporate Communication and Public Affairs, Creative Computation, Journalism and Film and Media Arts B.A. programs are not dual-admission programs.
 Students intending to enter these programs need only apply to SMU and indicate their areas of interest on the application form.

 Scholarships and Financial Aid

 Did you know that every first-year student applying to SMU is automatically considered for academic scholarship upon application, with no additional paperwork necessary?*

 SMU and Meadows School of the Arts offers several variations of academic and artistic-merit scholarships.